|

 Arts and Crafts Movement furnishings, and Elbert Hubbard items.

-"The weaknesses of the many make the leader possible—and
+"The weaknesses of the many make the leader possible—and the man who

 craves disciples and wants followers is always more or less of a charlatan.